rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 ]
 ```

-The embedding quality stays the same: (paste distribution of differences)
+The embedding quality stays the same: (@TODO: paste distribution of differences)

 ## Performance comparison

+@TODO

 GRPC vs REST clients

 Protobuf is a very GRPC performs better than REST in general.